LDAP connection

 Credentials

-Configure DN and password in $ldap_bindn
+Configure DN and password in $ldap_bindn and $ldap_bindpw, for example a service account:

 $ldap_binddn = "cn=ssp,ou=dsa,dc=example,dc=com";